TRASAL/Dedispersion/README.md

 Needs platform, data layout, and tuning parameters (see below).

 The output can be analyzed using the python scripts in in the *analysis* directory.

-## printShifts

-Python program to store, analyse, and plot the output of the tuning.
-Needs platform and data layout parameters (see below).

 ## Commandline arguments